sampie777/obs-scene-timer/README.md

 A built in logging mechanism can be enabled (see Properties chapter) to log the timestamp and scene name every time the active scene changes.
 The output is a `;` separated .csv file which name starts with `sceneLogger_`.
 When the application starts, it will create a new file in the same directory with a timestamp, e.g.: `sceneLogger_2020-04-19_11-27-41.csv`.

+#### Auto reconnect

+When connection to OBS is lost, OBS Scene Timer will continue keeping track of time, no matter what.
+Even after connection with OBS is re-established, the time for the same scene is still correct.
+Of course, the application cannot detect any scene changes while disconnected with OBS.

+OBS Scene Timer will not attempt to reconnect immediately, but during a continuous interval of 3 seconds (as specified in the properties).

 ### Properties

 In the same directory as the _.jar_ file, the _user.properties_ can be found.
 Every time the application runs, it will load its configuration from this file.
 Edit this file in your favorite editor.